nhannguyen95/algorithms/system-design/designing-data-intensive-application/Chapter 4: Encoding and Evolution.md

 Many data systems also implement some kind of proprietary binary encoding for their data.
 For example, most relational databases have a network protocol over which you can send queries to the database and get back responses.
 Those protocols are generally specific to a particular database, and the database vendor provides a driver (e.g., using the ODBC or JDBC APIs) that decodes responses from the data‐ base’s network protocol into in-memory data structures.

-So, we can see that although textual data formats such as JSON, XML, and CSV are widespread, binary encodings based on schemas are also a viable option
+So, we can see that although textual data formats such as JSON, XML, and CSV are widespread, binary encodings based on schemas are also a viable option.

+There are many ways data can flow from one process to another:
+- Via databases
+- Via service calls (REST, RPC)
+- Via asynchronous message passing

+**Via databases**

+The process that write to the database encodes the data, the process that read from the database decodes it.

+You can think of storing something in the database as sending a message to your future self.

+It's common for several different processes to be accessing a database at the same time, some can run new code, some can run old code (for example in a rolling update).
+Developers might need to be aware of this and sometimes need to take care at application level.

+For database evolution, rewriting (or **migrating**) data into a new schema is certainly possible.

+**Via services: REST and RPC**

+The most common arrangement of processes' communication over a network is have 2 roles: clients and servers.

+Enterprise JavaBeans, Java's RMI, DCOM, CORBA are based on the idea a remote procedure call (RPC).
+RPC model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process.
+RPC is fundementally flawed since a local function call is predictable (either succeed for fails) while a net work request is not, also it takes longer time to execute; also due to parameter serialization for non-primitive data type, etc.